HLMQA/HLMQA.github.io/about.md

 published: true
 ---

-PhD student in visualization at KU Leuven.
+I'm a PhD student in Human-Computer-Interaction at KU Leuven.
+I work between the Computer Science department's [Augment HCI](http://augment.cs.kuleuven.be) lab, and the Faculty of Arts' [Cornelia Project](https://projectcornelia.be), where I try - in collaboration with art historian colleagues - to do human-centered interfaces and visualisation.

 ### Contact me